 It all begins when Ganon, the King of Evil, attacks the kingdom of Hyrule with his army of monsters and gains control of the Triforce of Power, one of the three pieces of a legendary artifact that gives its owner great strength.
 Princess Zelda, knowing that her life is in immediate danger, decides to split her portion of the sacred object, the Triforce of Wisdom, into eight pieces and hide them across the dungeons scattered around the land, far away from Ganon’s clutches.
 Upon her capture, she sends her retainer, Impa, to look for someone courageous enough to put the Triforce of Wisdom back together and then, with its incredible power, defeat Ganon and bring peace back to Hyrule.
 A hero garbed in green timely shows up and accepts the quest.
 A legend and one of gaming’s most remarkable, enduring, and famous franchises is then set in motion.

 Like the classics of its time, most of that lore is not located inside the game itself, but in the instruction manual that accompanies it, and within a few seconds after having turned on the system, gamers will be on their way.
-Unlike most title of its era, though, once the quest starts it is not plainly obvious where exactly Link should head for.
+Unlike most titles of its era, though, once the quest starts it is not plainly obvious where exactly Link should head for.
 Players are transported to a simple area in the middle of Hyrule, with the now traditional overworld theme playing in the background, where the entrance to a cave is bound to catch their eye.
 By entering it, Link receives both his trusty wooden sword from an old man, and a figurative pat on the back from developers, which silently tell gamers to go out there and start exploring.

 And therein lies the beauty of The Legend of Zelda.
 Hyrule is a sprawling map with a width of sixteen squares and a height of eight squares, amounting to an outdoor world composed of 128 pieces that include some signature locations that would reappear in other installments of the franchise, such as Death Mountain, Lake Hylia, the Lost Woods, and a graveyard.
 All of that ridiculous expanse is available from the get go, with the only obstacles being specific locations that can only be accessed with certain items and the enemies, some of which can be rather brutal to a hero that only has a few slots of energy and a limited inventory.
-Players are free to travel around Hyrule looking for the entrances to the elusive eight dungeons inside which the shards of the Triforce of Wisdom can be found.
+Therefore, players are free to travel around Hyrule looking for the entrances to the elusive dungeons inside which the shards of the Triforce of Wisdom can be found.

 At the same time, therein also lies The Legend of Zelda’s core shortcomings.
 That excess of freedom, when paired with the general lack of in-game orientation as to where to go can be annoying.
 The original NES game came packed with a helpful overworld map, a smart decision considering the software itself does not have such feature.
 Nevertheless, everything that the game offers in terms of pointers is a bunch of overly cryptic advice given by people hiding inside caves that try to help Link find, through obscure clues, the entrance to each of the nine dungeons and the location of a few spots of interest.